|

 based on all the resources and expertise available within CMR and

-effectively communicate with the client, will be really successful.
+effectively communicate with the client, will be successful.
 Those

 CMR members who do not have the ability to do this will find it more